© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Car settlement is a scheduled monument protected by Cadw under reference GM571.
 View the official record →

-Cefn Car settlement is a medieval agricultural site located in Wales and designated as a scheduled ancient monument under Cadw reference GM571.
+Cefn Car settlement is a medieval agricultural settlement located in Wales, designated as a scheduled ancient monument under Cadw reference GM571.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM571.

 Cefn Car settlement dates from the medieval period, and is classified as a building (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Car settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM571.